As of March 1, 2014, we will no longer be accepting international applications for the Master of Accountancy program starting in the fall of 2014.

 Applicants are considered in several application rounds throughout the year.

-After March 1, applications will be accepted on a rolling basis provided there is space in the incoming class.
+After February 1, applications will be accepted on a rolling basis provided there is space in the incoming class.
+Please contact Ashley Lu at firstname.lastname@example.org after February 1 to determine if the program is still accepting applications.

 Application for need-based financial aid is a separate process from your admission application.
 These funding opportunities are administered by Case Western Reserve University’s Office of Financial Aid, and are available to domestic applicants only.